Relic Masters: Magic for the Spell-less

 Though it is far from universal, there are several common styles of Pathfinder RPG play that cause groups to decide classes that lack any spellcasting ability are at a disadvantage, and that the disadvantage grows as other classes gain increasingly powerful spells.
 This is especially frustrating for players who have a character concept for someone who shouldn’t have spells (spellcasting would invalidate the character concept), but seem to then be penalized with fewer options in many encounters due to their lack of access to magic.

 Item Mastery Feats can patch one or two holes in a character’s options easily, but using them to alter how nonspell classes play in general requires some new options.
-Some of those should be limited to characters who really focus on these feats, which is nromally rep[resented with the relic master archetype.
+Some of those should be limited to characters who really focus on these feats, which can represented by the relic master archetype.
 However, that archetype can only be taken by fighters, and there are a lot of classes that don’t gain spells.

 So, step one is to give rules for the relic master archetype to be usable by every class with no automatic access to spells, extracts, or similar broad-utility magic options.
 That means we need replacement options for the relic master’s powers at the appropriate levels for the barbarian, brawler, cavalier, gunslinger, kineticist, monk, rogue, slayer, swashbuckler, and vigilante.